20+ Must-Have Healthcare App Features With Examples

 One of the more prominent healthcare app innovations is a video conferencing feature of telemedicine solutions.
 Most healthcare apps have some variation of it these days.

 Let’s say you’re going to develop an app through which you can have a virtual consultation with a doctor, or you’re going to use it for remote patient monitoring (RPM).
-You can implement telemedicine features with the help of such technologies as WebRTC as we have developed for HIPAA Video web and mobile application.
+You can implement telemedicine features with the help of such technologies as WebRTC as we have developed for video conferencing for web and mobile application.

 Besides, you can also use a device’s camera APIs for a virtual consultation, or you can access Electronic Medical Records (EMR) or Electronic Health Records (EHR) modules for data transmission and management.